luiscoco/eShop_Aspire-Tutorial-Step3_WebApp_Catalog/README.md

 ![image](https://github.com/user-attachments/assets/eee32d0d-ddfa-474b-99e4-85283ac2030e)

-## 2. We create the WebAppComponents project
+## 2. We Create the WebAppComponents Project

 We right click on the Solution name and we **Add a New Project**